justinribeiro/blog-pwa/hugo/content/chronicle/2012-11-09-remotely-rendering-high-resolution-models-with-vtk-mesa-3d-cmake-and-three-js.markdown

 And yes, that's a shorter clip from a video I authored for a conference.

 ## Where can I play with it?

 At the moment, the demo is not online.
-Remote renderering large models on Amazon or your cloud provider of choice can be expensive.
+Remote rendering large models on Amazon or your cloud provider of choice can be expensive.

 If you were to write use a proper C++ service that can be autoscaled on Amazon (which is what *cough* I would do), you have a number of things to handle beyond that.
 How do you get fast access to the files?
 Do you mount them off of S3?
 Do you shuffle them off of RAIDed EBS volumes?
 How do decrease latency across regions?

 Once you go down this road, things get complicated and performance can get pricey.

 In real life, with a lot of testing, I've found that rendering 1M to 3M poly's using binary data and RAIDed EBS volumes will get you renders in the 0.3 to 1.1 second range.
 Taking into latency, you're looking at a 1.2 to 4 second round trip from request to response.
-This is why you'll note that the autorender flag in the JavaScript above was set to 1M; it's about as high as you can go for onCameraMovementStop based renderering.
-Beyond that, there is a noticable delay on frame return.
+This is why you'll note that the autorender flag in the JavaScript above was set to 1M; it's about as high as you can go for onCameraMovementStop based rendering.
+Beyond that, there is a noticeable delay on frame return.

 When you start rendering the big files, anything above 10M polys really, you're going to get vastly different render times.
 95M polys can run anywhere from 50-90 seconds (which if you start to think about it, is not terrible given its size...but for a user that is not used to big 3D assets, it's slower than dirt).
 In these sorts of cases, you've got to job queue.

 ## Conclusion

 In a perfect world this would be a rather turn key process, but it really depends on the type of models and data you're dealing with.
 Open source tools such as <a href="http://www.paraview.org/">ParaView</a> have a similar set of functionality, including something more generally useful such as point cloud library support (see <a href="http://pointclouds.org/news/pcl-and-paraview-connecting-the-dots.html">PCL and ParaView -- Connecting the Dots</a>), but maybe you're only dealing with polys.
 If that's the case, then you can translate that to something workable on the web, using little more than the tools I've described above.

-_Note: I will make every effort to box up the entire tool set in some manner that makes it runnable, either locally or on your hosting of choice._